Debugging with full stack session recording: turn up the signal, decrease the noise

 When an issue arises, the typical debugging process involves:

-• Reproducing the issue based on vague, incomplete reports, if any steps are provided at all.
+• Reproducing the issue based on vague, incomplete reports (if any steps are provided at all).

-• Sifting through APM data, searching through endless logs and traces, discarding irrelevant information to focus on errors, exceptions, and warnings.
+• Sifting through APM data, searching through endless logs and traces, discarding irrelevant information to focus on specific errors, exceptions, and warnings.

 The third challenge is inadequate tooling.